-This page gives you a brief overview of what your treatment journey will look like at The Beekeeper House.
-We hope it provides you with the information you need, but if you have any further questions for us, you can contact us, and we will happily answer any questions that you might have.
+This page gives you a brief overview of what your loved one’s treatment journey will look like at The Beekeeper House.
+We hope it provides you with the information you need, but if you have any further questions for us, you can contact us and we will happily answer any questions that you might have.

 Addiction can damage, and even fracture, relationships with friends, family and intimate partners.
 The decision to seek recovery offers the potential to repair those relationships.
 Those who seek recovery benefit from informed and encouraging people who are willing to support them.
 As a support person, treatment seekers will need your input as they chart out their treatment course, take stock of their resources and establish their goals.